velask9/HTML-CSS_Module/readme.md

 - Install VSCode
 - Install VSCode extension: Live Server
 - Clone this repo:
+  - Fork this repo to your Github account.
   - Make a directory on your computer
   - CD into this directory
   - Execute: `git clone git@github.com:mburolla/html-css.git`